WestRock Company (WRK) upgraded Issued by Wall Street Gurus

 WRK’s Market Performance

-WRK stocks went up by 4.76% for the week, with a monthly jump of 10.34% and a quarterly performance of -1.39%, while its annual performance rate touched -7.35%.
-The volatility ratio for the week stands at 4.45% while the volatility levels for the past 30 days are set at 3.81% for WestRock Company.
-The simple moving average for the period of the last 20 days is 7.12% for WRK stocks with a simple moving average of -0.90% for the last 200 days.
+WRK stocks went down by -2.48% for the week, with a monthly jump of 3.14% and a quarterly performance of 15.30%, while its annual performance rate touched -18.45%.
+The volatility ratio for the week stands at 3.78% while the volatility levels for the past 30 days are set at 3.60% for WestRock Company.
+The simple moving average for the period of the last 20 days is 3.84% for WRK stocks with a simple moving average of -2.64% for the last 200 days.

 Analysts’ Opinion of WRK